 But if you are ready to step out of your comfort zone and perhaps learn a new language, you could also go for countries where English is not as widely spoken, but where those who do speak it have an excellent level.
 The top 3 are:

 - The Netherlands

 In these countries, you have a good chance of finding specialised jobs that require good English skills.
 And the good news is that all these English-friendly countries also have a great academic offer for Master’s studies.
-Here are some universities that you should definitely check out:

 3. European countries with the best working conditions